 Annie Strack painting in the Chadds Ford Winter Plein Air

 Annie Strack has been published in several prominent magazines including The Artist’s Magazine, Watercolor Magazine, The Crafts Report, Wooden Boat International, Plein Air Magazine, Country Roads, Gallery Insider, House & Home, Louisiana Life, Gulf Coast Arts & Entertainment Review, Louisiana Homes & Gardens, Fig Kennett, County Lines, New Orleans City Business, and Covington Magazine, and she has been featured in dozens of newspaper and television interviews.
 Her artwork has been featured on the covers of Art Calendar Magazine, Harmon Homes Magazine, Inside Northside Magazine, and Northlake News Magazine.
-She’s the author of The Artists Guide to Business & Marketing, and since 2005 she’s been a feature writer and contributing editor for Professional Artist Magazine; the premier national business magazine for visual artists.
+She’s the author of The Artists Guide to Business & Marketing, and was a feature writer and contributing editor for Professional Artist Magazine for over a decade.
 She is the producer and host of the incredibly popular video Painting Seascapes in Watercolor, which is also broadcast on television stations worldwide.
 She is a trained industry expert in the uses and properties of artist materials, and she works with several artist supply companies to test and review new products.
 Her knowledge and expertise makes her in demand as a demonstrator for artist organizations and arts supply stores, and she is an Artist Ambassador for Dynasty Brush, Hahnemühle fine art paper, and Chartpak.

-Annie Strack has earned the prestigious honor of Signature Membership in 19 artist organizations, including the International Society of Marine Painters and International Plein Air Painters, and she holds the esteemed honor of being an Official Authorized Artist for the US Coast Guard.
+Annie Strack has earned the prestigious honor of Signature Membership in 20 artist organizations, including the International Society of Marine Painters and International Plein Air Painters, and she holds the esteemed honor of being an Official Authorized Artist for the US Coast Guard.
 She has served on the Board of Directors for numerous organizations and she has chaired a countless number of juried shows, plein air events, workshops, programs, and fundraising.
-She currently serves on the Boards of the American Artists Professional League, the Baltimore Watercolor Society, Brandywine Valley Plein Air Festival, International Watercolor Society USA Chapter, and as the Social Media manager for the United States Watercolor Society, International Society of Professional Artists, Louisiana Watercolor Society, Mid Southern Watercolor Society, and the Philadelphia Watercolor Society.
+She currently serves on the Boards of the Baltimore Watercolor Society, Brandywine Valley Plein Air Festival, Philadelphia Watercolor Society, and as the Social Media manager for the United States Watercolor Society, International Society of Professional Artists, Louisiana Watercolor Society, and Mid Southern Watercolor Society.

 Annie Strack in Bali